 No one really knows for sure what causes adenomyosis.
 Many theories have been offered, but none have been proven.
 However, studies are ongoing, and some interesting facts have come forth regarding this disorder.
 The two main theories include:

-- .
-There is a disruption of the boundary between the endometrium and the myometrium.
+- There is a disruption of the boundary between the endometrium and the myometrium.
 This theory makes sense since many women with adenomyosis have had surgical procedures that interrupt the endometrial-myometrial boundary (also known as the junctional zone) including C-sections and D&Cs.
 However, there are also known cases of adenomyosis in teenagers and in women who have NOT had prior uterine surgery.
 This emphasizes the need for additional research into this disorder.

 - There are pluripotent Müllerian stem cells that undergo altered differentiation.